-Energy consumption in MauritaniaThe most important measure in the energy balance of Mauritania is the total consumption of
+Energy consumption in MauritaniaThe most important figure in the energy balance of Mauritania is the total consumption of

-1.06 bn kWhof electric energy per year.
-Per capita this is an average of 234 kWh.
+1.06 billion kWhof electric energy per year.
+Per capita this is an average of 229 kWh.

-Mauritania can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 1 bn kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Mauritania can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is one bn kWh, also 108 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Mauritania

 |Own consumption||1.06 bn kWh||229.47 kWh||11,756.77 kWh|

 47.3% of the country's population (as of 2020) has access to electricity.In rural areas, the share was 3.1%

 In 2018 there were still 20.00 m barrels of recoverable but not yet used crude oil reserves in the currently known deposits of Mauritania.
 Worldwide, there are still proved oil reserves totaling around 1.6 tn billion barrels.
 Mauritania therefore has a share of 0.001% and ranks 83rd out of 98 countries with crude oil reserves.

 Development of CO₂ emissions from 1960 to 2019 in million tons

 Production capacities per energy sourceThe given production capacities for electric energy have a theoretical value, which can only be obtained under ideal conditions.
 They are measuring the generatable amount of energy, that would be reached under permanent and full use of all capacities of all power plants.